-On the Paleo diet, it’s easy to focus on food – what foods and how much to eat, when to eat them, (or not to eat them), and where to get them.
+On Paleo, it’s easy to focus on food – what foods and how much to eat, when to eat them, (or not to eat them), and where to get them.
 But food isn’t the only kind of nourishment that you get through your mouth: water is just as important, if not more so.
 By weight, the human body is more than 50% water, and we need it for everything from good digestion to healthy skin.
 This means that dehydration and overhydration both have serious health consequences, and water contaminated with any kind of toxins or chemicals will spread the damage through every cell in your body.
 The quantity and the quality of water you drink can be just as important as the food you eat – but unfortunately, there’s just as much misguided “common knowledge” about water as there is about food.

 8 Glasses a Day?